HenrikBengtsson/ucsf-vpn/README.md

  troubleshoot     Scan the log file for errors

- open-gui         Open the Pulse Secure GUI
+ open-gui         Open the Pulse Secure GUI close-gui        Close the Pulse Secure GUI (and any VPN connections)

 Options:
  --user <user>    UCSF Active Directory ID (username) --pwd <pwd>      UCSF Active Directory ID password --token <token>  One-time two-factor authentication (2FA) token (Duo or
                   YubiKey).
 If 'true' (default), user is prompted to enter the token.
+If 'push', authentication is done via Duo Push (approve and confirm in Duo app).
+If 'phone', authenatication is done by a phone call ("press any key").
                   If 'false', 2FA is not used.
                   NOTE: --no-gui ignores --token with a warning.

  --gui            Connect to VPN via Pulse Secure GUI (default) --no-gui         Connect to VPN via Pulse Secure CLI

- --server <host>  VPN server (defaults to remote.ucsf.edu) --realm <realm>  VPN server (defaults to 'Single-Factor Pulse Clients')
+ --server <host>  VPN server (default is remote.ucsf.edu) --realm <realm>  VPN server (default is 'Single-Factor Pulse Clients')

  --skip           If already fulfilled, skip command --force          Force running the command